Senthurbavan/senthurbavan.github.io/_pages/about.md

   - /about.html
 ---

-I am a research engineer at Econsulate, working in collaboration with Intellisense Lab at the University of Moratuwa, Sri Lanka.
+I am a research engineer at E-consulate, collaborating with Intellisense Lab at the University of Moratuwa, Sri Lanka.

 I am currently working on mobile robot exploration in an unknown environment.
-I am working on extending the current simulation work to a real-world implementation, mainly focusing on ROS navigation stack.
+The focus of my work is on developing an exploration strategy, robust navigation, and proper recovery behavior to unstuck the robot if it gets stuck near obstacles.

-Before joining Econsulate, I was a embedded research engineer at SenzMate.
+Before joining E-consulate, I was an embedded research engineer at SenzMate.
 I worked on an initiative to serve the community by building an AI COVID-19 Wristband.
-It detects the hand washing pattern of the user and compare it to that of the WHO standard using IMU data, and the implementation was on C, in real-time.
+The purpose of the wristband is to detect the handwashing pattern of the user, compare it to that of the WHO standard and remind the user to wash hands periodically.

-I received my bachelors' degree in Electronic and Telecommunication Engineering from the University of Moratuwa, Sri Lanka in 2020.
+I received my bachelor's degree in Electronic & Telecommunication Engineering from the University of Moratuwa, Sri Lanka in 2020.